Snake charming: Snakes

+Snake charmer performing with a cobra near Amber Fort in Jaipur, Rajasthan, India.

 Traditionally, snake charmers use snakes that they have captured themselves in the wild.
 This task is not too difficult, as most South Asian and North African snakes tend to be slow movers.

 The exact species of serpents used varies by region.
 In India, the Indian cobra is preferred, though some charmers may also use Russell's vipers.
 Indian and Burmese pythons, and even mangrove snakes are also encountered, though they are not as popular.

 In North Africa, the Egyptian cobra, puff adder, carpet viper and horned desert viper are commonly featured in performances.
 In the UK, US and Europe pythons and boa constrictors are used to comply with Animal Handling and Animal Welfare Regulations.

-Safety measures
+Ethical concerns

 At home, snake charmers keep their animals in containers such as baskets, boxes, pots, or sacks.

 For safety, some North African snake charmers stitch closed the mouth of their performing snakes, leaving just enough opening for the animal to be able to move its tongue in and out.
 Members of the audience in that region believe that the snake's ability to deliver venomous bites comes from its tongue, rather than fangs.
 Snakes subjected to this practice soon die of starvation or mouth infection, and must be replaced by freshly caught specimens.
-Venomoid surgery is used in India, where snakes are defanged and have their venom glands incapacitated; as well as having their mouth sewn shut being an option.They are then also kept in boxes or bags for 30–45 days and dehydrated so that their muscles cramp (making them sluggish) and so that they will drink the milk offered by devotees at festivals (the milk is undigestible to the snake).
+Venomoid surgery is used in India, where snakes are defanged and have their venom glands incapacitated; as well as having their mouth sewn shut being an option.
+They are then also kept in boxes or bags for 30–45 days and dehydrated so that their muscles cramp (making them sluggish) and so that they will drink the milk offered by devotees at festivals (the milk is undigestible to the snake).

 Methods of dealing with the fangs include expert surgical removal of both the fangs and its replacement fangs, which has been done by some Native American and African snake charmers.
 This is done in order to prevent regrowth.
 Upon the loss of its fangs, a snake can quickly regrow them; barring extraordinary measures, pulled fangs are replaced within days.
 Fangs may also be plugged with wax or other material.

 Venomoid surgery is employed to remove the risk of injury or death when handled, but is considered unethical and illegal in some cases.
 Most venomoid procedures consist of either removing the venom gland itself, or severing the duct between the gland and the fang.
 However, the duct and gland have been known to regenerate, and supposedly "safe" snakes have killed mice and successfully envenomated humans.

 In West Africa, charmers have been observed to treat the snake's body and mouth with herbs that paralyze the jaw muscles and cause inflammation of the venom glands.

 Members of the Pakkoku clan of Burma tattoo themselves with ink mixed with cobra venom on their upper body in a weekly inoculation which may protect them from the snake, though there is no scientific evidence of that.